Latest Movie :

 Class of Nuke 'Em High, Pts.
 1-3: The Complete Spill-ogy DVD Box Set

+High-school students, some on the honor roll, turn beastly from exposure to nuclear-plant waste.
 Unleashed in 1986, the original Class of Nuke 'Em High is, for me at least, the weakest in the trilogy.
 The plot revolves around Tromaville High School, which is known as 'Nuke 'Em High,' due to the fact that it's within spitting distance of a high-profile Nuclear Power Plant.
 Somewhere along the line, a meltdown occurs and infects the water supply of the local school.
-The regular students slowly become vicious, violent cretins, part of the Cretin Biker Gang, who wreak havoc on the school and around Tromaville.
-Warren and Christie, two young lovers are the main characters, who start to suspect something fishy after smoking a radioactive joint that causes them to hallucinate.
-The rest is the students versus the cretins versus the nuclear power plant versus the townspeople.
-If you like low-grade Z-movies, this is will tickle your fancy.
+The regular students slowly become vicious, violent cretins, part of the Cretin Biker Gang, who wreak havoc on the school and a

 {[['']]}